 Ortonville real estate is some of the most expensive in Michigan, although Ortonville house values don't compare to the most expensive real estate in the U.S.

-Ortonville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Ortonville is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Ortonville who work in office and administrative support (13.12%), sales jobs (10.03%), and maintenance occupations (8.80%).
+Unlike some villages, Ortonville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ortonville are a mix of both white- and blue-collar jobs.
+Overall, Ortonville is a village of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Ortonville who work in sales jobs (13.73%), office and administrative support (12.27%), and food service (8.53%).

 Ortonville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Ortonville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Ortonville doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Ortonville who are college-educated is close to the national average for all communities of 21.84%: 20.45% of the adults in Ortonville have a bachelor's degree or advanced degree.
+In terms of college education, Ortonville is nearly on par with the US average for all cities of 21.84%: 20.14% of adults 25 and older in Ortonville have a bachelor's degree or advanced degree.

-The per capita income in Ortonville in 2010 was $22,170, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $88,680 for a family of four.
+The per capita income in Ortonville in 2018 was $28,543, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
+This equates to an annual income of $114,172 for a family of four.
 However, Ortonville contains both very wealthy and poor people as well.

 The people who call Ortonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ortonville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ortonville include English, Irish, Polish, and French .
+Important ancestries of people in Ortonville include German, English, Irish, Polish, and Italian.

 The most common language spoken in Ortonville is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Italian and Polish.